 Reshma Sadwal, a B.tech student from Hyderabad says, “Even after finishing my engineering I was not lucky enough to get an appropriate job.
-I was placed in a small private company where I had to work for long hours and the salary was quiet meagre compared to the work load.”
-As a fresher she found her job very demotivating.
+I was placed in a small private company where I had to work for long hours and the salary was quite meagre compared to the work load.”
+As a fresher, she found her job very demotivating.

 To make your mark as a good tuition teacher, other than teaching skills, good people skills are equally essential.
 Parents will want to see some improvement in their kids’ work and might put some extra pressure.
-Dealing with them effectively and building good work reallygoes a long way.
-The clearer and more organised your work plan, the more convinced parents will be that your service is worth the investment.
+Dealing with them effectively and building good work really goes a long way.
+The clearer and more organized your work plan, the more convinced parents will be that your service is worth the investment.

 Image Source: Vikram Raghuvanshi, via Getty Images, free on CanvaPro